Using the Library

 In most cases, a maximum of 50 items may be charged simultaneously on a PINES card.
 Due to popular demand, there is a limit on how many DVDs or videos that you may check out at one time.
 This number varies at PINES locations.

-Materials may be renewed twice for 14 days, if there are no reserves on them.
+Most materials may be renewed twice for 14 days, if there are no reserves on them.
 Book and audiobook renewal can be done in person, by phone, or online.
-DVDs and Chromebooks
+DVDs and Chromebooks cannot be renewed.

 Requesting Materials and Holds